-Fitness events are USMS events approved by the USMS Fitness Education Committee, LMSCs, or clubs.
+Fitness events are USMS events approved by LMSCs or clubs.
 Participants shall be USMS members or obtain one-event registrations to participate in these events.
-A fitness event shall be a sanctioned event or performed in an organized/supervised practice.
+A fitness event shall be a sanctioned event or performed in an organized/ supervised practice.